PhD Studentships

 What is a Studentship?

 PhD Studentship awards embed the 3Rs in the training of graduate scientists from a broad range of scientific backgrounds.
-As part of our commitment to support a scientific workforce with expertise and skills in non-animal technologies, applications centred on the development and application of full replacement approaches only, are within remit for the NC3Rs PhD Studentship scheme.
+As part of our commitment to support a scientific workforce with expertise and skills in non-animal methods, applications centred on the development and application of full replacement approaches only, are within remit for the NC3Rs PhD Studentship scheme.

 This competition is run annually and awards of either three or four years duration, with values of £100k (non-FEC) and £135k (non-FEC) respectively.